-A meningioma is a tumor that starts in the space between the skull and brain or the spine and spinal cord.
-It is the most common type of primary brain tumor.
+A meningioma is a tumor that starts between the skull and brain or the spine and spinal cord.
+Survival rates vary depending on the meningioma grade, with grade 1 tumors having the highest life expectancy.

 When brain cancer is primary, this means that the tumor originated in the brain.

 The outlook for a person with a meningioma depends on many factors, including the size of the tumor.
 Treatment usually involves surgery to remove the tumor.
 When this is not an option, other approaches, such as radiation, can help.

 A meningioma is a type of brain or spinal cord tumor located in the meninges.
 The meninges are three membrane layers that surround the brain and spinal cord.
 The layers are called dura mater, arachnoid mater, and pia mater.

 The cells that line the dura mater are called meningeal cells.
 When these cells mutate, their genetic code changes, and this can affect how the cells function.
 As a result, they can transform into tumor cells.

 Exposure to radiation, particularly during childhood, is the only known environmental risk factor for meningiomas.
 People living with a genetic disorder called neurofibromatosis type 2 also have a higher chance of developing meningiomas.

 Some types of meningioma grow slowly and do not spread, while others spread quickly and are more dangerous.